 Please note that the above-mentioned side effects were observed during the studies on mice.
 None of these side effects has been observed in human clinical trials – however, these studies were too short for such effects to be observed.

-Cardarine dosage and cycle length
+Cardarine dosage and half-life

 This is an example cycle of 8 weeks, stacking GW-501516 with MK-2866: